A Prototype Knockoff Filter for Group Selection with FDR Control: Some observations of the knockoff filter

-\begin{remark} Compared with the original sufficiency property, the generalized sufficiency property includes the addition of $U^Ty$, which is the coefficient vector of the orthogonal projection of $y$ onto $span([X \tilde{X}])^{\perp}$.
-As an application, we will use this extra component to estimate the noise level and incorporate the estimated noise level into the knockoff statistic from a penalized method without violating the exchangeability property and FDR control. \end{remark} The definition of the antisymmetry property remains the same: swapping $X_j $ and $\tilde{X}_j$ has the same effect as changing the sign of $W$, i.e.
+The definition of the antisymmetry property remains the same: swapping $X_j $ and $\tilde{X}_j$ has the same effect as changing the sign of $W$, i.e.

-where $\hat{S}$ is a subset of nulls.
+for any $\hat{S} \subset \{1,2,..,p\}$.
 For any knockoff matrix $\tilde{X}$ and the associated statistic $W$ that satisfies the above definition, we call $W$ the generalized knockoff statistic.
-We will prove that this generalized statistic satisfies the exchangeability property.
-Then we can apply the same super-martingale as in \cite{Candes} to establish rigorous FDR control.
-According to the analysis of establishing exchangeability in \cite{Candes}, we need to prove the corresponding Lemma 2 (Pairwise exchangeability for the features) and Lemma 3 (Pairwise exchangeability for the response) in \cite{Candes}.
-Lemma 2 is a direct result of the knockoff constraint.
-We need to prove the following lemma. \begin{lem} For any generalized knockoff statistic $W$ and a subset $\hat{S}$ of nulls, we have
+Following the proof of Lemma 1, 2 and 3 in \cite{Candes}, one can verify the pairwise exchangeability for the features and the response. \begin{lem} For any generalized knockoff statistic $W$ and a subset $\hat{S}$ of nulls, we have

 \end{lem}